 It’s important to make the monetary benefits measurable, meaning in Euro or any other currency.
 Usually, you will need to make comparatively rough estimates here and calculate for example with a timeframe of one year: “By using the automated reporting solution, we save around 20 hours of work per month which corresponds to a cost reduction of about 20.000€.”

 You document the costs and risks which occur for the development as well as the operation of the solution on the other side (left-hand side).
 You can derive the costs from the resources, activities, and partnerships.
 Differentiate between one-time costs, for example, costs for contracting a service provider for the development, and ongoing costs (for example royalties).
 Calculate the ongoing costs for one year in case you also calculated the benefits for this timeframe and you want to know if the solutions have amortized after one year.

 Risks occur because of uncertainties.
 These can potentially increase the costs.
 As an example: You don’t know yet the quality of your data.
 Therefore the development costs can vary heavily.
 You should explicitly document these risks because these can substantially change a business case’s viability.

-Your starting position is that you are either analyzing an existing business model or improve it using analytics or you want to design a new data-driven business model.
-It might be an even combination of both: You want to extend your existing business model with data-driven processes and products.
+Your starting position is either analyzing an existing business model, improve it using analytics, or designing a new data-driven business model.
+It might even be a combination of both: You want to extend your existing business model with data-driven processes and products.
 If that’s the case you should use different colors for the cards: